oxsecurity/megalinter/docs/descriptors/python_pylint.md

     --evaluation=<python_expression>
                         Python expression which should return a score less than or equal to 10.
-You have access to the variables 'error', 'warning', 'refactor', and 'convention' which
+You have access to the variables 'fatal', 'error', 'warning', 'refactor', 'convention',
-                        contain the number of messages in each category, as well as 'statement' which is the total number of statements analyzed.
-This score is used by the global evaluation report (RP0004). [current: 10.0 - ((float(5
+                        and 'info' which contain the number of messages in each category, as well as 'statement' which is the total number of statements analyzed.
+This score is used by the global evaluation report (RP0004).
+                        [current: max(0, 0 if fatal else 10.0 - ((float(5 *
-                        * error + warning + refactor + convention) /
+                        error + warning + refactor + convention) / statement)
-                        statement) * 10)]
+                        * 10))]
     -s <y or n>, --score=<y or n>
                         Activate the evaluation score. [current: yes]
     --msg-template=<template>